She Likes Me!

 You might think I was being presumptuous in my assessment of her breakfast in bed.
 I wasn’t.
 The previous couple of days Bridgette had begun to verbalize how much she was going to miss home.
 After almost a month, one day I was determined to make sense of our kitchen after work that day.
 I will love our new home.
 But thus far, I still have more things (furniture, kitchenware, etc) than I have space.
 Goodwill and Craigslist have become very familiar to me.
 After a small remodeling job of moving the washer and dryer from the kitchen to the garage, I was able to put some key items away.
 If one has a crock pot, a Kitchen Aid, a Knife Sharpener… who wants to get rid of them?
 Once the washer and dryer were moved and shelves put into the pantry, I could tackle the island which had become the landing for everything.
 It wasn’t a pleasant space.

 Bridgette came home after a college bible study and fallen in love with our new kitchen space.
 She fantasized aloud about future conversations we would have with people sitting around talking and cooking.
 The previous week, her bedroom had started coming together.
 Together we’d purchased a bed and dresser from IKEA.
-After much help from a couple of people with whom we traded chocolate chip cookies and babysitting time for building and manual labor, she had the beginnings of a bedroom.
+After much help from a couple of people with whom we traded chocolate chip cookies and babysitting time for building the IKEA furniture, she had the beginnings of a bedroom.
 That night in the kitchen she said, “Mom, thank you for making a home that I want to come back to.”
 I felt a flood of relief come over me.
 I didn’t see our house that way.
 I’d been fretting to a friend that I felt so bad that our home was in such disarray, and that Bridgette was probably eager to be away from it all.

 A few days before the big departure, Bridgette had told Bradley and me not to plan anything on Sunday night, at 5pm.
 She wouldn’t tell us what we were doing, but she had a surprise up her sleeve.
 It was very exciting for me; I can’t remember the last time I had such anticipation for an event.
 Her enthusiasm was contagious.
 She told me to dress “classy,” but told me we were taking the dogs.
 She said I didn’t need a coat.
 I was perplexed.
 I had a few ideas swirling around in my head, but it turned out none of them were right.
 As we drove down Hwy 30, I guessed we were going to Sauvie’s Island.
 I commented that I didn’t think there were any restaurants on Sauvie’s Island, but what did I know?
 Sure enough, that’s where we landed.
 We pulled into a park called Howell Territorial and Bradley recognized a boy from his high school who has a reputation for being a great photographer.
 Bridgette had orchestrated a family photography session.
 It couldn’t have been a more perfect night or a more perfect gift.
 I treated us all to Papa Haydn’s afterward.